 In response to COVID-19 concerns, the City of Harrisonville is taking additional steps to ensure the health of our community and the continuity of City services.

-As of May 31, there are 30 known cases of COVID-19 in Harrisonville, and 89 cases have been reported in Cass County.
-Tragically, eight people have died, as a result of COVID-19.
+As of October 23, there have been 288 known cases of COVID-19 in Harrisonville, and 2,093 cases have been reported in Cass County.
+Tragically, 26 people have died, as a result of COVID-19.
 Click here to view the Cass County Health Department’s community-case numbers.

 UPDATE FROM MAY 1